Large for Gestational Age

 What causes babies to be LGA?

 Some babies are large because their parents are large.
 Parents may pass along this trait to their children.
 A high birth weight can also be related to the amount of weight a mother gains during pregnancy.
 Women who gain a lot of weight during pregnancy often give birth to babies who are large for gestational age.
+Gene problems may also make a baby more likely to be LGA.

 Diabetes in the mother is the most common cause of babies who are large for gestational age.
 When a pregnant woman has high blood sugar, she can pass that along to her baby.
 In response, the baby's body makes insulin.
 All the extra sugar and the extra insulin that is made can lead to fast growth and deposits of fat.
 This means a larger baby.
 It also means a risk for low blood sugar right after birth.
 At that point, the mother's supply is no longer there, but the baby's insulin levels stay high.